tyrelh/starter-snake-deno/README.md

 Start by adding some logic to the `move` function in *app/main.ts* to choose a different move!
 Just make sure you are returning one of `"up"`, `"down"`, `"left"`, or `"right"`.

+The `gameRequest` object will contain all of the details about the current move, including the board size and state.
+Once you are comfortable with how the `move` function is returning a direction, look around in the `gameRequest` object for information you can use to make an informed direction decision.

 ## Testing
 Deno comes with a built in test runner!